Symplectic structures on stratified pseudomanifolds

-In this paper, we introduce a notion of symplectic form on a smooth stratified pseudomanifold by taking a sheaf-theoretic approach.
-This form is a closed $\mathcal{C}^{\infty}$-K\"{a}hler differential 2-form satisfying a sheaf-theoretic non-degenerate condition (Definition \ref{sym-spmd}).
+In this paper, by taking a sheaf-theoretic approach, we introduce three different definitions of symplectic structures in the stratified setting: a notion of symplectic form on a smooth stratified pseudomanifold (Definition \ref{sym-spmd}), an indirect definition of symplectic form on the quotient space of a smooth stratified pseudomanifold by a smooth $G$-action (Definition \ref{ind-ss}), and the cohomologically symplectic structure (Definition \ref{c-sym}).
 A benefit of the language of sheaves is that it allows us to carry out a unified treatment of smooth manifolds and stratified spaces in the category of local $\C^{\infty}$-ringed spaces.
-To verify that this definition is reasonable, we examine the singular symplectic quotients.
 From the viewpoint of $\C^{\infty}$-ringed space theory, we can endow the level set of a moment map (resp. the symplectic quotient) with a natural smooth structure which makes it into a local $\C^{\infty}$-ringed space.
-The first main result is an existence theorem as follows. \begin{thm} Let $G$ be a compact connected Lie group and $(M,\omega)$ a Hamiltonian $G$-manifold with proper moment map $\mu:M\rightarrow\mathfrak{g}^{\ast}$.
-Then we have: \begin{itemize} \item [(i)] there exists a unique sheaf-theoretic symplectic form $\omega_{0}$ on $M_{0}$ such that $\underline{\imath}^{\ast}\omega=\underline{\pi}^{\ast}\omega_{0}$, where $\underline{\imath}$ is the inclusion of $Z=\mu^{-1}(0)$ in $M$ and $\underline{\pi}$ is the quotient map from $Z$ to $M_{0}$; \item [(ii)]the class of $\omega^{k}_{0}$ in the $\mathcal{C}^{\infty}$-algebraic de Rham cohomology $\mathrm{H}^{2k}_{\mathrm{DR}}(M_{0})$ is nonzero for all $1\leq k\leq n$, where $2n=\mathrm{dim}\,M_{0}$; \item [(iii)] the symplectic form $\omega_{0}$ induces a Poisson bracket on $\C^{\infty}(M_{0})$ which coincides with the bracket $\{-,-\}_{0}$ introduced by Arms--Cushman--Gotay. \end{itemize} \end{thm} Let $M$ be a K\"{a}hler manifold on which $G^{\mathbb{C}}$ acts holomorphically.
-Assume that the action of the compact real form $G$ is Hamiltonian and the moment map is proper.
-Combining Theorem \ref{thm1} with \cite[Corollary 4]{HS20} derives: \begin{thm} There exists a natural structure of K\"{a}hler stratified pseudomanifold on the K\"{a}hler quotient $M^{ss}/\!\!/G^{\mathbb{C}}$, which is induced from the original K\"{a}hler structure on $M$. \end{thm}
+The main result of this paper is the following